-Erie Community College ("ECC") is committed to protecting the confidentiality and security of the personal information we receive and maintain.
-We are writing to inform you of an incident that involves some of your information.
-This notice explains the incident, measures we have taken, and some steps you can take in response.
+At Gateway First Bank ("Gateway"), we understand the importance of protecting the information we maintain.
+Regrettably, we recently identified and addressed an incident that may have involved some of your information.
+This notice explains the incident, measures we have taken, and some steps that you may consider taking.